 MATH 134, MATH 135, MATH 136

-Three additional courses chosen from the computer engineering systems electives list in the online CSE handbook
+Three additional courses chosen from the Computer Engineering Systems Electives list on the Allen School website.

-Two additional courses chosen from the CSE core course list in the online CSE handbook
+Two additional courses chosen from the CSE Core Courses list on the Allen School website.

 Minimum 2.0 grade for any course applied to the major, Natural World, or Written and Oral Communications requirements.
 Transfer students must earn a minimum of 24 graded credits toward the major through the UW.